07/15/2020 / Review

 Kathleen Palmieri

 Kathleen Palmieri is a National Board Certified Teacher, a National Board for Professional Teaching Standards Learning Facilitator, and a fifth grade educator in upstate New York.
-She reviews professional texts and writes education articles for Middleweb.
-As a writer with a passion for pedagogy, Kathleen's focus is on education practices and strategies, as well as her own experiences as an educator.
+She reviews professional texts and is an educator researcher and writer.
+As a writer with a passion for pedagogy, Kathleen's focus is on education practices, and strategies, as well as her own experiences as an educator.
+Educator well being is a priority, thus the name "Mindful Teaching Moments".
+Mindfulness along with knowledge is important.
 She has presented at math conferences, writing workshops, actively collaborates in literacy projects, and networks globally.

 KathleenPalmieri.com